robertangeles/repo-ai-prompts/write-human-micro-essay.md

 # OUTPUT FORMAT

-- Output a full, publish-ready essay with a maximum of 300 words about the content provided using the instructions above in British English.
+- Output a full, publish-ready essay with a maximum of {{WORD_COUNT}} words about the content provided using the instructions above in British English.
 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 - Write unique, non-commodity content that fulfills people's needs.
 - The essay will use an active voice.